Josh-XT/math/README.md

 ### How to Explain to Kids:
 - “Different sounds are made up of different pitches, like notes in a song.
 The Fourier transform is like a special tool that breaks down sounds into all the different notes that make them up.”

+---

+I believe I need to modify the formatting of the equations and symbols.
+I would like them to properly parse on GitHub in markdown if possible.
+I am making this some open source math guidance to help parents teach their young children complex mathematical equations.
+Can you help me fix the formatting on the equations and symbols?